 "Something that we realized very quickly was that the spaces that used to be safe, where people felt like they could congregate and they felt safe going to get information, are no longer safe spaces." -- Roxana Cortes-Mills, Legal Director of the Center for Immigrants and Refugees of the Archdiocese, quoted in The Reader, March 2026

 Whether the enforcement surge directly caused school enrollment losses is difficult to establish from enrollment data alone.
-The 1,450-student Hispanic decline could reflect families withdrawing children from school out of fear, families leaving the state, or both.
+The 1,363-student Hispanic decline could reflect families withdrawing children from school out of fear, families leaving the state, or both.
 It could also partly reflect the same birth-cohort dynamics affecting white enrollment, as Hispanic birth rates have also moderated nationally.
-But the timing is suggestive: Hispanic enrollment in Nebraska grew by 3,476 students in 2025 and 4,069 in 2024, then reversed sharply.
+But the timing is suggestive: Hispanic enrollment in Nebraska had grown almost every year for two decades before this reversal.

 The meatpacking corridor towns, where Hispanic families are concentrated, saw some of the steepest declines.
 Grand Island Public Schools, where 61.8% of students are Hispanic, lost 239 students overall.
 Schuyler Community Schools (88.0% Hispanic) lost 130.
 Norfolk Public Schools lost 139.